NBA Legend Allen Iverson Says Giannis Antetokounmpo Should Join Golden State Warriors

-Reigning MVP and DPOY Giannis Antetokounmpo started becoming the center of trade rumors after the Milwaukee Bucks got eliminated by the Miami Heat in the second round of the 2020 Playoffs.
-With their failure to live up to expectations from the best team in the Eastern Conference, some people think that Antetokounmpo will consider following the footsteps of other superstars and leave the Bucks for a team that could give him a better chance of winning an NBA championship title.
-One of the top favorite trade destinations for the “Greek Freak” is the Golden State Warriors.
+Reigning MVP and Defensive Player of the Year Giannis Antetokounmpo has become the center of trade rumors after the Milwaukee Bucks were eliminated by the Miami Heat in the second round of the 2020 Playoffs.
+With their failure to live up to expectations from the best team in the Eastern Conference, some people think that Antetokounmpo will consider leaving the Bucks for a team that could give him a better chance of winning an NBA championship title.
+One of the top trade destinations for the “Greek Freak” is the Golden State Warriors.

-In a recent guest appearance on All the Smoke podcast with Stephen Jackson and Matt Barnes, via Youtube, NBA legend Allen Iverson talked about several topics, including Antetokounmpo.
-When Jackson said that he wants to see Antetokounmpo leaving the Bucks for the Warriors, Iverson expressed the same sentiment.
+In a recent guest appearance on All the Smoke podcast with Stephen Jackson and Matt Barnes, via YouTube, NBA legend Allen Iverson talked about several topics, including Antetokounmpo.
+When Jackson said that he wants to see Antetokounmpo leave the Bucks for the Warriors, Iverson expressed the same sentiment.

 “Yes.
 Yes.
 I would love him to go there,” Iverson said, as quoted by Drew Shiller of NBC Sports Bay Area.
 “That’s where I want him to go.
 I want him to go to Golden State man.”

-If he’s already desperate to win his first championship ring, taking his talent to Golden State would undeniably make a lot of sense for Antetokounmpo.
+If he’s desperate to win his first championship ring, taking his talent to Golden State would undeniably make a lot of sense for Antetokounmpo.
 The Warriors may have finished the season as one of the worst teams in the Western Conference, but with the nearing return of Stephen Curry, Klay Thompson, and Draymond Green to the court, they are already emerging as one of the heavy favorites to bring home the Larry O’Brien Trophy next year.

 Adding Antetokounmpo to the trio of Curry, Thompson, and Green would tremendously improve the Warriors’ performance on both ends of the floor and further strengthen their chances of reclaiming their throne and reviving their dynasty.
 He would give the Warriors another prolific scorer, great rebounder, facilitator, and elite defender.
 This season, the 25-year-old power forward averaged 29.5 points, 13.6 rebounds, 5.6 assists, 1.0 block, and 1.0 steal while shooting 55.3 percent from the field and 30.4 percent from beyond the arc, per ESPN.